Racing-Europe

 International Air.

-Arrangements for city-to-city air transfers inside the structure of the itineraries are provided and included in the price of the trip.
+Arrangements for any city-to-city transfers inside the structure of the itineraries are provided by us and included in the price of the trip.

 Foreign Currency Exchange Rates.